Postgraduate Course: PGDE Secondary Professional Studies (EDUA11288)

-2. Students have a 10 minute individual tutorial during which they discuss their area of interest, their emerging questions and the reason for their interest in their chosen area.
+Students are provided with a 10 minute individual tutorial with their tutor, during which they discuss their area of interest, their emerging questions and the reason for their interest in their chosen topic.

-The assignment consists of a 4,000 word report in which students give an analytical account of a small, systematic investigation into an element of their own classroom practice.
-Students must choose to investigate an area of practice within one of the following areas:
+iii) Part 3: Live Presentation in which students give an analytical account of a small-scale, systematic investigation into an element of their own classroom practice.

 |No Exam Information